Replace Text in PDF Programmatically with Formatting

 FAQ’s

-Can GroupDocs.Watermark handle other document formats besides PDF?
+Can GroupDocs.Watermark handle document formats besides PDF?

 Is there a free trial available for GroupDocs.Watermark?